 - You are here

-On the upside, we held a staff contest to dream up a new company name as Sue Walsh was getting a bit tired and the winning suggestion came from a very good family friend and loyal customer, thus Retail Therapy was born.
+The National Trust shows continued for the rest of the nineties but unfortunately, Foot and Mouth disease came along and completely halted all their shows.
+It was about this time that Jo held a staff contest to dream up a new company name as ‘Sue Walsh’ was getting a bit dated, the winning suggestion came from a very good family friend and loyal customer, thus Retail Therapy was born.

 On finding the shop Jo’s first phone call was to a girl who had applied for a job some time earlier, but who was far too ladylike to drive a lorry or do the horse shows.
 However, Jo had told her that if ever she went “retail” she would make contact.
-As luck would have it, Caroline was keen to manage her own shop and she is now General Manager of the business all these years later.
+Caroline was that girl and she was keen to manage her own shop.
+She is now General Manager of the business and Jo’s right hand woman.

 Foot and Mouth and BSE continued to disrupt the travelling trade so Jo decided to fully focus on opening more shops, the second being Ilminster, next was Honiton, then small boutique became available in St James Street so Retail Therapy finally arrived in Taunton.
 The tiny shop in Taunton thrived but they were capable of much more, as luck would have it, Jo was approached by The Fashion House, in her eyes, the best boutique in Taunton and right opposite where they were, everything was finally falling in place for the Retail Therapy Empire with a flagship store on three floors worthy of the name over the door.

 The next acquisition was Sidmouth, and 2 years later Wedmore on the Somerset Levels.
 Both openings were a brave decision in a recession.
 They both performed ‘OK’ but Jo Southcombe doesn’t do ‘OK’ so they were let go to focus all her support on the strongest stores.